ianms17/CSCE-470-Project/README.md

 # CSCE-470-Project
+The code base of the hosted application is in the dev branch not main

 ## How Run algorithm
 - Algo has not checking if class exists right now and only 400 level csce classes are in there